steasdale/teasdale-thesis/README.md

 # gemenet

-Genoese merchant networks in the Mediterranean, ca. 1348–1528
+This respository contains the data for my Genoese Merchant Networks in the Mediterranean, ca. 1348–1528 project, available at:

+Version 1.0 was the data used in my thesis.